Resize Observer

 <quiet-resize-observer>

-Resize observers watch child elements and dispatch an event when they resize.
+Watches child elements and dispatches an event when they resize.

 The component uses a